Skip to main navigation Skip to search Skip to main content

 Research interests

 My research primarily focuses on the connections between intermedial poetic form and counter-hegemonic politics.
-I am especially interested in the period which follows the acceleration of the modern capitalist world-system, beginning with William Blake around the 1790s and ending with poetries in the present.
+I am particularly interested in the period which follows the acceleration of the modern capitalist world-system, beginning with William Blake around the 1790s and ending with poetries in the present.

 Fingerprint